RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Modifications and updates to system or configuration

-- Certificate requests
+- All records related to certificate request authorization, approval and signature, whether generated directly on the CA or generated as part of a related external system or process

 - All certificates issued and/or published

 - Record of re-key

-- Revocation requests
+- All records related to certificate revocation, whether generated directly on the CA or generated as part of a related external system or process

 - Subscriber identity authentication data as per Section 3.2.3

-- Documentation of receipt and acceptance of certificates (if applicable)
+- Documentation of receipt and acceptance of certificates

 - Subscriber agreements

 - Documentation of receipt of tokens

-- All CRLs issued and/or published

 - Other data or applications to verify archive contents (e.g., key escrow software)

-- Compliance Auditor reports
+- Audit summary reports generated by internal reviews and documentation generated during third party audits

 - Any changes to the Audit parameters, e.g., audit frequency, type of event audited